llnl/RAJAPerf/docs/sphinx/dev_guide/structure.rst

 #.
 Define the new tuning in the ``define<variant-name>VariantTunings`` method
    for the appropriate variant(s) as needed.

-.. note:: If a tuning is added to a kernel backend currently using one of the
+.. note:: If a tuning is added to a kernel back-end currently using one of the
-          tuning definition boilerplates then you will have to add a custom ``define<variant-name>VariantTunings`` method.
+          tuning definition boilerplate macros, then you will have to add a custom ``define<variant-name>VariantTunings`` method.